anonwins/monero-block-scanner-php/README.md

 - **Private**: Your view key is local only.
 - **Flexible**: Use an array, database, or bloom filter for subaddress lookups.
 Just make sure your callback is precise.

-> **Note:**
-> The callback you provide, which determines if a recovered public spend key is yours, must be reliable.
-If it mistakenly returns `true` for keys you do not own (e.g., due to bloom filter false positives), you may see "phantom" outputs with enormous amounts.
->
-> To make this even safer, the library internally imposes a **maximum "safe" amount** (`$MONERO_SCANNER_SAFE_XMR_AMOUNT`, default: 99,999 XMR) per output.
-Any suspiciously large output exceeding this is automatically ignored, so even if a callback is too permissive, bogus billion-XMR results are filtered out.
->
-> For best results, combine fast lookup (e.g., bloom filter) with a full in-memory or DB list for any positives—see `Class_MoneroScanner.php` lines 242–247 for related caution.

 ```php
 $matches = $scanner->extract_transactions_to_me(
     $block['transactions'],